-Semester Hour (SH) Distribution Requirements by Academic Area 1 SH AREA I: Written Communication Must Complete Written Composition I and II (ENG 101 and ENG 102) (6) AREA II: Humanities and Fine Arts Must complete 3 semester hours in Literature 2 Must complete 3 semester hours in the Arts Must complete 6 additional semester hours in humanities (12) AREA III: Natural Sciences and Math Must complete 3 semester hours in Mathematics at the Pre-calculus Algebra or Finite Math level Must complete 8 semester hours in the Natural Sciences which must include laboratory experiences (11) AREA IV: History, Social, and Behavioral Sciences Must complete 3 semester hours in History 2 Must complete at least 9 semester hours from among other disciplines in the Social and Behavioral Sciences (12) AREA V: Pre-Professional, Major, and Electives Must complete additional Associate in Science Degree courses appropriate to the degree requirements and the intended baccalaureate major of the individual student 3 (23) Credit Hour Total in Areas I-V of the AS Program (64)
+Semester Hour (SH) Distribution SH Requirements by Academic Area1

+AREA I: Written Communication (6)

+Must Complete Written Composition I and II

+(ENG 101 and ENG 102)

+AREA II: Humanities and Fine Arts

+Must complete 3 semester hours in Literature2

+Must complete 3 semester hours in the Arts

+Must complete 6 additional semester hours in humanities

+AREA III: Natural Sciences and Math

+Must complete 3 semester hours in Mathematics at the

+Pre-calculus Algebra, Finite Math or Elementary Statistics level which must include laboratory experiences

+Must complete 8 semester hours in the Natural Sciences

+AREA IV: History, Social, and Behavioral Sciences

+Must complete 3 semester hours in History2

+Must complete at least 9 semester hours from among other disciplines in the Social and Behavioral Sciences

+AREA V: Pre-Professional, Major, and Electives

+Must complete additional Associate in Science Degree courses appropriate to the degree requirements and the intended baccalaureate major of the individual student3

+Credit Hour Total in Areas I-V of the AS Program (64)

+SH

-1)Requirements in one area do not satisfy or substitute for requirements in another area.
+$^{^{1)}}$ Requirements in one area do not satisfy or substitute for requirements in another area.

-2) Students must complete a six semester hour sequence either in literature or history.
+2) Students must complete a six-semester hour sequence either in literature or history.
 The sequence in Area II in literature, or Area IV in history should be determined by the requirements of the student's intended major and transfer plans.
 (Requirements will vary according to transfer institutions.
 Students should consult catalog or website of the specific transfer institution to determine the specific courses within each Area.
 In the event that a question cannot be readily answered, the STARS guide should always take precedence for Alabama State Institution transfer.)